 In addition, BigPrivacy enables two (or more) groups within the same organization, or two (or more) separate organizations, to share, combine and process data in a privacy-preserving manner.
 In both scenarios, each party desires to learn the results of a coordinated analysis without revealing private data.
 This is exactly what BigPrivacy technology makes possible.
 Organizations (or groups) can use BigPrivacy to run algorithms against the union of private data, all without allowing any party to view the other parties’ private information.
 This process, sometimes referred to as “Multi-Party Computation,” is accomplished by technically minimizing and harmonizing the data exchanged by the parties.

 Some of the largest financial firms in Europe recognise that – unlike any other technology – BigPrivacy enforces data access and use controls at the fine-grained data element level as well as at a course-grained policy level enabling them to maximise the use and value of their data while maintaining jurisdictional data sovereignty and localization compliance.
 This is critical since they do business in many countries around the globe.
 They have petabytes of data that could not be integrated and managed for analytics and AI without BigPrivacy non-identifying Variant Twin data to support new, non-consent-based legal basis for processing EU personal data under the GDPR.

 Banks are also able to transfer maximum data to the cloud due to the portability of non-identifying BigPrivacy Variant Twin data among processing locations enabling cloud providers to more fully leverage cloud scalability, load balancing, etc.

-The way organizations have processed data for years – even for decades – creates new legal liability under the EU General Data Protection Regulation (GDPR).
-Organizations looking to maximize the value of data by leveraging advanced data analytics and artificial intelligence (AI) should be aware of 3 points:
+The way your organisation has processed data for years – even for decades – may now create legal liability under the EU General Data Protection Regulation (GDPR).